 nohup COMMAND [ARG]...

-As the controlling terminal is closed, so there are some issues that need to be considered.
-First of all, the process continues to run even if the controlling terminal is closed.
-The second issue is the output of the command.
 By default the output of a command is displayed on the standard output device which is the terminal that initiated the process.
 But as the terminal may be closed during the life of the child process, so terminal cannot be the output device anymore.
 According to the info page of nohup command,

 If standard output is a terminal, the command's standard output is appended to the file `nohup.out'; if that cannot be written to, it is appended to the file `$HOME/nohup.out'; and if that cannot be written to, the command is not run.
 Any `nohup.out' or `$HOME/nohup.out' file created by `nohup' is made readable and writable only to the user, regardless of the current umask settings.